 We managed to meet our easy requirements, but ended up with pretty complicated code for such a simple goal.
-It's difficult code to maintain and not obvious for a developer who looks at it for the first time.
-More importantly, we made it prone to develop subtle bugs in the future because we need to keep state.
+The code is not obvious for a developer who looks at it for the first time.
+More importantly, we made it easier to introduce subtle bugs in the future because we need to keep state.

-All we want in that situation is to query the "database" of clicks.
-If we were dealing with a relational database, we'd use the declarative language SQL:
+If we think about it, all we want to do is to query a "database" of clicks.
+If we were dealing with a relational database, we'd use the declarative language SQL to write something similar to this:

-'''

 SELECT x, y FROM clicks LIMIT 10

-'''

-What if we treated that stream of click events as a data source that can be queried and transformed?
+What if we treated that stream of click values as a database that can be queried?
 After all, it's no different from a database, one that emits values in real time.
 All we need is a data type that abstracts the concept for us.